ahpohl/smartmeter/README.md

 ```
 Then we create new retention policies:
 ```
-CREATE RETENTION POLICY "rp24h" ON "smartmeter" DURATION 24h REPLICATION 1 DEFAULT CREATE RETENTION POLICY "rp365d" ON "smartmeter" DURATION 365d REPLICATION 1
+CREATE RETENTION POLICY "rp28h" ON "smartmeter" DURATION 28h REPLICATION 1 DEFAULT CREATE RETENTION POLICY "rp370d" ON "smartmeter" DURATION 370d REPLICATION 1
 ```
 And last the continous queries:
 ```
-CREATE CONTINUOUS QUERY cq24h ON smartmeter
+CREATE CONTINUOUS QUERY "cq1h" ON "smartmeter" BEGIN SELECT last(energy)-first(energy) AS energy INTO smartmeter.rp28h.hourly FROM smartmeter.rp28h.state GROUP BY time(1h) TZ('Europe/Berlin') END

-BEGIN
-  SELECT last(energy)-first(energy) AS energy_daily
-  INTO smartmeter.rp365d.energy_daily
-  FROM smartmeter.rp24h.state
-  GROUP BY time(24h)
-  TZ('Europe/Berlin')
-END
+CREATE CONTINUOUS QUERY "cq1d" ON "smartmeter" BEGIN SELECT last(energy)-first(energy) AS energy, (last(energy)-first(energy))*0.2244+0.4458 AS bill INTO smartmeter.rp370d.daily FROM smartmeter.rp28h.state GROUP BY time(1d) TZ('Europe/Berlin') END

+CREATE CONTINUOUS QUERY "cq7d" ON "smartmeter" BEGIN SELECT sum(energy) AS energy, sum(bill) AS bill INTO smartmeter.autogen.weekly FROM smartmeter.rp370d.daily GROUP BY time(7d) TZ('Europe/Berlin') END

+CREATE CONTINUOUS QUERY "cq30d" ON "smartmeter" BEGIN SELECT sum(energy) AS energy, sum(bill) AS bill INTO smartmeter.autogen.monthly FROM smartmeter.rp370d.daily GROUP BY time(30d) TZ('Europe/Berlin') END

+CREATE CONTINUOUS QUERY "cq365d" ON "smartmeter" BEGIN SELECT sum(energy) AS energy, sum(bill) AS bill INTO smartmeter.autogen.yearly FROM smartmeter.rp370d.daily GROUP BY time(365d) TZ('Europe/Berlin') END
 ```
-These queries are automatically run every day, every week and every month and take the energy at the end of the day, week and month and insert these into a new measurements `energy_daily`, `energy_weekly` and `energy_monthly`, respectively.
-These consolidated data are kept for one year.
-The yearly energy consumption is stored infinetely.
+The first query consolidates the one second data from the smartmeter into one hour timeslots which are kept, like the raw data, for 28 hours.
+The second query consolidates the raw energy values into a daily summary called `daily` and additionally calculates the energy cost per day.
+All subsequent queries consolidate the daily `energy` and `bill` values further into new measurements called `weekly`, `monthly` and `yearly` respectively.
+The daily consolidated data are kept for one year, and the weekly, monthly and yearly energy consumption and cost are stored infinetely.

 ### Node Red